Fiserv/digital-disbursements-platform/docs/documentation/features/returnoffunds.md

 ## Introduction

 The Return of Funds is a feature that facilitates a specific requirement for merchants.
-This requirement states that a merchant's funds, If the payouts processed during that time do not exhaust the full deposited amount, this requirement mandates returning a merchant's funds.
+This requirement states that a merchant's funds, if the payouts processed during that time do not exhaust the full deposited amount, the system must reimburse the remaining funds to the merchant.

 ## Use Case Example(s)